-NOTE - Officers shall never use towing a vehicle in order to perform an inventory search as a pretext for an evidence search.
-Nothing in this directive is
+NOTE: Officers shall never use towing a vehicle in order to perform an inventory search as a pretext for an evidence search.
+Nothing in this Directive is intended to negate or reduce officers' authority to conduct constitutionally permissible vehicle searches, which must be done in accordance with JHPD Directive #411, Search & Seizure.

-- intended to negate or reduce officers' authority to conduct Constitutionally permissible vehicle searches, which must be done in accordance with JHPD Directive #411, Search & Seizure. - C. Officers shall remove any property of value from the interior of the vehicle and process/submit it in accordance with JHPD Directive #468, Property and Evidence Management. - Officers shall give a copy of the property receipt to the person in control of the vehicle.
-If that person is not present, officers should leave the receipt in the vehicle. - D. Evidence or contraband discovered in the conduct of a bona fide inventory may be seized and used to prosecute. - The burden is on the officer to show that the inventory was reasonable and pursuant and in conformance with this directive. - Officers shall process and document any evidence consistent with JHPD Directive #468, Collection & Preservation of Evidence. - E. Officers will conduct inventories only to the extent officers have access to the vehicles.
-The inventory of locked vehicles is limited to those articles readily observable from their exterior. - F. When conducting an inventory, officers shall: - Inventory personal property and the contents of open containers in all vehicle areas where personal property or hazardous materials may reasonably be found, including, but not limited to, passenger and engine compartments, unlocked glove compartments, accessible areas under or within the dashboard area, pockets in the doors or in the back of the front seat, under floor mats, under the seats, center consoles; unlocked trunks; and unlocked car top containers. - Open and inventory any closed, but unlocked containers, including unlocked baggage and unsealed cartons. - Not force open any locked areas or containers, but may use any available keys, combinations, or unlocking mechanisms inside the vehicle to unlock and inventory the areas/containers. - Ask the vehicle occupants whether the vehicle contains any valuable or hazardous materials and note the response in the inventory report. - o If the occupants state that any closed containers hold valuables or hazardous material, officers shall open and inventory the contents.
-When possible and appropriate, the contents should be removed and given to the owner or booked into property for safekeeping.
+- C. Officers shall remove any property of value from the interior of the vehicle and process/submit it in accordance with JHPD Directive #467, Evidence Collection & Preservation. - Officers shall give a copy of the property receipt to the person in control of the vehicle.
+If that person is not present, officers should leave the receipt in the vehicle. - D. Evidence or contraband discovered in the conduct of a bona fide inventory may be seized and used to prosecute. - The burden is on the officer to show that the inventory was reasonable and pursuant to and in conformance with this Directive. - Officers shall process and document any evidence consistent with JHPD Directive #467, Evidence Collection & Preservation. - E. Officers will conduct inventories only to the extent officers have access to the vehicles.
+The inventory of locked vehicles is limited to those articles readily observable from their exterior. - F. When conducting an inventory, officers shall do the following: - Inventory personal property and the contents of open containers in all vehicle areas where personal property or hazardous materials may reasonably be found, including but not limited to passenger and engine compartments, unlocked glove compartments, accessible areas under or within the dashboard area, pockets in the doors or in the back of the front seat, the areas under floor mats and under the seats, center consoles, unlocked trunks, and unlocked car top containers. - Open and inventory any closed but unlocked containers, including unlocked baggage and unsealed cartons. - Refrain from forcing open any locked areas or containers.
+Officers may use any available keys, combinations, or unlocking mechanisms inside the vehicle to unlock and inventory the areas/containers. - Ask the vehicle occupants whether the vehicle contains any valuable or hazardous materials and note the response in the inventory report. - If the occupants state that any closed containers hold valuables or hazardous material, officers shall open and inventory the contents.
+When possible and appropriate, the contents should be removed and given to the owner or booked into property for safekeeping. - G. Officers shall not remove items from the vehicle; instead they will be locked in the vehicle, preferably in the trunk.

-- G. Officers shall not remove items from the vehicle, instead they will be locked in the vehicle, preferably in the trunk.
-In addition, Officers will: - Not remove Vehicle equipment, luggage, and other containers from the vehicle.
-Even if the apparent value of the locked container seems significant, they will not be removed.
-Officers should attempt to notify the owner of the vehicle of such containers. - H. Officers shall record any vehicle inventory on their BWC and in-car camera system. - I. Except where specifically noted otherwise in this directive, whenever any vehicle is towed by a Medallion Towing Service or taken into custody at the direction of an officer, a Towed Vehicle Report will be initiated. - The operator of the tow truck shall sign their name in the narrative section of the report as an agent of the towing business.
-This signature shall indicate formal acknowledgement that the vehicle was released to the custody of the towing business.
+- In addition, officers will not remove vehicle equipment, luggage, or other containers from the vehicle.
+Even if the apparent value of the locked containers seems significant, they will not be removed.
+Officers should attempt to notify the owner of the vehicle of such containers. - H. Officers shall record any vehicle inventory on their BWC and in-car camera system. - I. Except where specifically noted otherwise in this Directive, whenever any vehicle is towed by Medallion Towing Service or taken into custody at the direction of an officer, a Towed Vehicle Report will be initiated. - The operator of the tow truck shall sign their name in the narrative section of the report as an agent of the towing business.
+This signature shall indicate formal acknowledgment that the vehicle was released to the custody of the towing business.